Can You Sue Your Employer In Washington State?

 First things first: get medical attention!
 A workers’ compensation claim cannot be filed in Washington state until you’ve seen a doctor, so make sure to go to the doctor as soon as possible after you are injured.

-No matter how minor or severe your injuries may be, make sure that your supervisor and HR department is aware of the injury.
-The best way to do this is to send an email so that you have written record of it.
+No matter how minor or severe your injuries may be, make sure that your supervisor and HR department are aware of the injury.
+The best way to do this is to send an email so that you have a written record of it.
 If you are incapacitated, make sure to have a spouse or family member report the injury on your behalf.
 Failure to report the injury could disqualify you from receiving benefits.

 As soon as you’re able, write down as many details as you possibly can, including the date of the injury, what happened, what caused the accident, where it happened, what injuries you sustained, when your employer found out, and so on.
 Get photos and witness statements if you can; you never know if you will need them and it’s better to be prepared!

 The doctor that sees you at the time of your injury will usually submit an L&I claim for you.
 If they don’t, you will need to do it yourself.
-You can either submit the form online through L&I’s website, or call them.
+You can either submit the form online through L&I’s website or call them.

 If your employer is self-insured, they may give you an incident report and a deadline by which to complete it.
 Fill it out soon as possible and make sure to keep a copy for yourself.
 The company will then file this report with their workers’ compensation insurance carrier.
 You may need to submit medical records along with the report so the insurance carrier has a more complete picture of the incident.
 During this time, stay in contact with your employer to update them on your recovery.

-Wondering why to hire a workers’ compensation attorney?
+Wondering why you should hire a workers’ compensation attorney?
 For starters, the red tape around workers’ compensation can make it difficult to understand what’s expected of you during the application process.
 There may also be instances in which an injury claim is wrongfully denied; your employer may try to suggest that pre-existing conditions caused your injuries or that they occurred outside of the workplace.

 A workers’ compensation attorney has seen it all, and they’ll come prepared with the expertise to help you understand the process and protect your rights.
-They may even point out a path to a work-related injuries lawsuit that you didn’t know existed.
+They may even point out a path to a work-related injury lawsuit that you didn’t know existed.

-What to Do If You Are Injured Off the Job Site
+What To Do If You Are Injured Off The Job Site

 You can’t sue your employer for damages if you weren’t on the job when you got injured, but there are some exceptions.
 Imagine your manager asks you to run an errand for them on your lunch break, and you get into a car accident.
 Or you’re injured while on a company retreat.
 You may have a case in these uncommon situations.
 Follow the steps above and reach out to an attorney as soon as possible to determine whether you have a case.